Skip to main content

 Involvement with foundations

 Charitable foundations in particular are becoming increasingly significant.
-With more than 25,000 incorporated foundations under civil law (the standard legal form for a foundation) Germany has one of the highest numbers of charitable foundations in Europe.
-In 2021 alone, over 800 new foundations were set up.
-For Germany as a whole, there are an average of 29 foundations for every 100,000 members of the population.
-Together, foundations of all legal structures have access worth roughly 110 billion euros.
-The main role of over half of Germany's foundations (51.8%) is to support social causes.
-It is also common for foundations to support education and childcare (34.5%) and art and culture (31.6%).
-The five largest foundations under private law in terms of expenditure are SRH Holding, the RAG-Stiftung, the Alsterdorf Evangelical Foundation, the Volkswagen Foundation and the German Federal Environmental Foundation.
+With nearly 26,000 incorporated foundations under civil law (the standard legal form for a foundation), Germany has one of the highest numbers of charitable foundations in Europe.
+In 2023 alone, over 600 new foundations were set up.
+For Germany as a whole, there are an average of 31 foundations for every 100,000 members of the population.
+90 percent of Germany’s incorporated foundations under civil law pursue solely non-profit objectives; no small number have been doing so for centuries.
+The five largest foundations under private law in terms of expenditure are SRH Holding, the KfH Kuratorium für Dialyse und Nierentransplantation e.V., the RAG-Stiftung, the Alsterdorf Evangelical Foundation and the Volkswagen Foundation.

 While levels of involvement in social projects and organisations have increased slightly in recent years, the main shift has been away from larger associations and towards small, independently organised groups and project-focused activities.
 One particularly significant period was during the major influx of refugees in 2015 and 2016, when many people in Germany volunteered through local initiatives to support the asylum seekers.
 The Covid-19 pandemic has seen the emergence of new forms of voluntary activities, such as going shopping for people in at-risk groups.